-Complaints regarding exclusions will be dealt with in accordance with procedure outlined in the Exclusion Policy.
+Complaints regarding exclusions will be dealt with in accordance with procedures outlined in the school's Suspension and Exclusion Policy.

 The school has an internal whistleblowing procedure for all employees, including contractors and temporary staff outlined in the Whistleblowing Policy.
 Any whistleblowers not wishing to raise the issue with their employer will direct their complaint to the DfE.